hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

   ```

-### Starting the Application from Command Line
+## Starting the Application from Command Line

 To start the application from a command line we have to build it first.
 Call:
 ```cli
 dr +range .
 ```

-> This runs the `devrock` build tool. `range` is the parameter specifying which artifacts we want to build and the value `.` is a special character that means everything.
+> This runs our build tool. `range` is the parameter specifying which artifacts we want to build and `.` is a special value that means everything.

+> NOTE that downloading all the dependencies might take _Gradle_ a few minutes the very first time.

 The previous step has, among other things, prepared launch scripts for our application.
 Let's navigate to:
 ```cli